-What is your dream project?
+What is your wildest dream?

-You recently had a solo show, what are your upcoming projects?
+What are your upcoming projects?